 Excavation, concrete steel reinforcement and steel casing where applicable shall conform to the relevant sections of the herewith Folder 2 Employer’s Requirements.

-At least 21 days before the Contractor intends to commence piling work on the site, the Contractor shall submit for the ’s approval full details of his proposed piling system including the type and dimensions of piles, reinforcement details and full details and full design and driving calculations.
+At least 21 days before the Contractor intends to commence piling work on the site, the Contractor shall submit for the Project Manager’s approval full details of his proposed piling system including the type and dimensions of piles, reinforcement details and full details and full design and driving calculations.
 The details to be submitted shall include the Contractor’s proposals for equipment, temporary works and construction methods.

-No work on piling shall commence on the site until the ’s approval to the Contractor’s proposal has been received.
+No work on piling shall commence on the site until the Project Manager’s approval to the Contractor’s proposal has been received.

 Types of piles